orthanc-mirrors/orthanc-book/Sphinx/source/plugins/mysql.rst

       "Username" : "orthanc",
       "Password" : "orthanc",
-      "EnableSsl" : false,     // force SSL connections "SslVerifyServerCertificates": true, // verify server certificates if EnableSsl is true "SslCACertificates": "", // path to CA certificates to validate servers "Lock" : true            // See section about Locking },
+      "EnableSsl" : false,     // force SSL connections "SslVerifyServerCertificates": true, // Verify server certificates if EnableSsl is true "SslCACertificates": "",             // Path to CA certificates to validate servers "Lock" : true,                       // See section about Locking "MaximumConnectionRetries" : 10,     // New in release 3.0 "ConnectionRetryInterval" : 5,       // New in release 3.0 "IndexConnectionsCount" : 1          // New in release 4.0
+    },
     "Plugins" : [
       "/home/user/orthanc-databases/BuildMySQL/libOrthancMySQLIndex.so",